Nikhilkushwaha9899/Chatbot/README.md

 Built with compassion for those struggling with mental health challenges

-📞 Support & Feedback
-For issues, questions, or suggestions:

-Open an issue on GitHub
-Contact: [your-email@example.com]

 🌟 Remember
 You are not alone.
 Your life has value.
 Help is available.
 If you're struggling, please reach out to a crisis line or mental health professional.
 This chatbot is here to support you, but human connection and professional care are invaluable.